captify-arsenii-bochechko/website/src/reference/90-Developers-Guide/09-Launcher/01-Launcher-Getting-Started.md

 available.
 For more information, see
 [Launcher Configuration][Launcher-Configuration].

+#### Adding credentials to external library

+If the `sbt.boot.credentials` system property or the `SBT_CREDENTIALS` environment variable are pointing to credentials file - then that file gets parsed for a realm, hostname, username and password which is added to the CredentialsStore static instance.

 #### Running an Application

 As mentioned above, there are a few options to actually run the